Art Life Gallery Hosts Inaugural Exhibition by 11-Year-Old Prodigy Rudransh Saxena - www.lokmattimes.com

 A Family's Pride and Encouragement

 The event was an emotional milestone for Rudransh's family.
-His parents, Sonal Saxena and Saurabh Saxena, were filled with pride and gratitude.
+His parents, Smt.
+Sonal Saxena and Shri Saurabh Saxena, were filled with pride and gratitude.
 Speaking at the event, they shared:

 “Rudransh has always been passionate about drawing.
 Seeing him receive so much love and encouragement today is a dream come true.
 We are committed to supporting him and believe that with the right guidance from a senior artist, he can achieve great heights.”